• Skip to primary navigation

 Start your timer!
 Let the eggs boil for literally 1 minute (soft-boiled), 2 minutes (medium-boiled), or 3 minutes (hard-boiled).

-When the time is up, move the eggs to a bowl of cold water (ice cubes added is recommended).
+When the time is up, move the eggs to a bowl of cold water (ice cubes added are recommended).
 Use a slotted spoon to fish out the eggs.
 Place each one into the bowl of cool water.
 They should cool off in a minute.

 Open sandwich with quail eggs, salmon and spinach.